mrochon/b2csamples/Policies/MultiTenant/Readme.md

 Add-IefPoliciesSample MultiTenant -owner mrochon -repo b2csamples
 ```

-9. Add at least one external IdP.
-If you only want to allow local accounts, you will need to modify the journeys to not refernece alternativeSecurityId.
-The following will add support for signing in with any Azure AD (Work or School account).
+9. Update your policy set with Facebook id and/or add external IdPs.
+The following adds support for signing in with any Azure AD (Work or School account).
 See [other options](https://github.com/mrochon/IEFPolicies#add-iefpoliciesidp) for adding Goggle, FB, etc. After executing this command, you will need to copy contents of the ./federations sub-folder over your current working folder.
 ```PowerShell
 Add-IefPoliciesIdP AAD -name WORK
 ```PowerShell